yeabat8tcap/ai-dependency-manager/docs/future-enhancements/multi-language-support.md

 # Multi-Language Project Support

-This document outlines the architecture for supporting multi-language projects and polyglot codebases in the AI Dependency Manager, enabling comprehensive dependency management across diverse technology stacks.
+This document outlines the architecture for supporting multi-language projects and polyglot codebases in the Superintelligence Dependency Manager, enabling comprehensive dependency management across diverse technology stacks.

 ## Table of Contents